Skip to main content

 FAQs

 This is obviously up to you, but clearly the maximum would be the total of the quotes for the goods or services that you require.
 In the past the Trust has funded grants ranging from $200 to $100,000 although our average grant is around $2,000.
 The trustees may take into consideration your own fundraising efforts, whether you have applied to other organisations and the frequency of your applications.
-It is most common that the Trust will "part fund" an application.
+It is most common that the Trust might fully or partly approve an application.

 Because the demand for grants inevitably outstrips the Trust's financial ability to fund, it may be prudent to consider smaller requests.
 As our Trust continually raises funds for the community, if you are unsuccessful one month it may be worthwhile applying again later in the year.